-Underpinning our strategy plan is the College focus on disadvantaged students and the whole staff responsibility for their outcomes, both academically and holistically.
+Underpinning our strategy plan is the College focus on disadvantaged students both academically and holistically.
 Our strategy plan is underpinned by cognitive science research.
-We will ensure that disadvantaged students are explicitly taught cognitive and metacognitive strategies to aid their learning, improve writing skills and will receive academic and pastoral support.
+We will ensure that disadvantaged students are explicitly taught cognitive and metacognitive strategies to aid their learning, improve writing skills and that they will receive academic and pastoral support.
 Improving attendance of all students is also a key whole school priority, with a particular focus on those eligible for the Pupil Premium.

 The challenges faced by our disadvantaged students remain similar to last year, with an ever-increasing concern around financial issues in the home.
-Having critically reviewed the strategy we continue to employ a Pupil Premium Academic Mentor who will work across the three aspects of the strategy plan, with an increased focus on holistic support.
-We also continue to offer School Led Tutoring from the start of the autumn term and will deliver focussed support to a Y9 group relating to their next steps.
+Having critically reviewed the strategy we continue to employ a Pupil Premium Academic Mentor who will work across the three aspects of the strategy plan, with an increased focus a metacognitive approach (plan, monitor, evaluate) and holistic support.
+We have also employed an Attendance Officer as a new post to increase capacity and offer more support in this area.